-Patty Jenkins’ Wonder Woman origin story, starring Gal Gadot, is proving a hit with critics and fans.
-The film looks like it could be the biggest hit in the DCEU yet, with the numbers crawling towards a 95% fresh rating on Rotten Tomatoes.
+Patty Jenkins’ Wonder Woman origin story, starring Gal Gadot, is proving a hit with critics and fans on Rotten Tomatoes.
+The film looks like it could be the biggest hit in the DCEU yet, with the numbers crawling towards a 95% fresh rating.

 The first reviews for Wonder Woman are in and it seems like DC’s first universal success.
 The general consensus for the film seems to be that it is fun, enjoyable and the best entry into the DC Extended Universe thus far.